The CCP Advisory Board advises on general strategy to ensure that the Centre achieves its scientific aims and objectives.

 From 1st August 2014 she is also a Member of the Board of Governors of the University of Brighton.

-Professor Howard Shelanski, Georgtown University Law Centre, Washington DC
+Professor Howard Shelanski, Georgetown University Law Centre, Washington DC